alissatroiano/Dash/README.md

 ### Database Design

-In order to create a functional CRUD application, I took the following steps when creating my datastore:
+To create a functional CRUD application, I took the following steps when creating my datastore:

 1. Choose a database: **MongoDB**.